At Skylight, we take seriously our responsibility to protect people’s information from unwarranted disclosure.

 - Only use exploits to the extent necessary to confirm a vulnerability.
 Do not use an exploit to compromise or exfiltrate data, establish command line access and/or persistence, or use the exploit to “pivot” to other systems.
 Once you’ve established that a vulnerability exists, or encountered any of the sensitive data outlined below, you must stop your test and notify us immediately.

-- Keep confidential any information about discovered vulnerabilities for 90 calendar days after you have notified us.
+- Keep confidential any information about discovered vulnerabilities for up to 90 calendar days after you have notified Skylight.
+For details, please review Coordinated Disclosure.

 This policy applies to the following systems: skylight.digital.